tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 - Term Name (`rdf:value`) - a UUID that identifies the Test (e.g., 3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e).
 - Term IRI (`dcterms:isVersionOf`) - the machine readable identifier for the Test, in the form of an IRI terminating in the Term Name UUID (https://rs.tdwg.org/bdqtest/terms/3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e).
+- Versioned IRI - the machine readable identifier for a specific version of the Test, in the form of an IRI terminating in the Term Name UUID and a date (https://rs.tdwg.org/bdqtest/terms/3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e-2025-03-07)  Term IRI and Versioned IRI follow the guidance of the [TDWG Metadata Standards](https://tdwg.github.io/rs.tdwg.org/README-2020-02-03.html#4th-level-terms) document for IRIs for Terms.
 - Label (`rdfs:label`) - a human readable identifier for the Test (e.g., VALIDATION_COUNTRYCODE_STANDARD).
 - ExpectedResponse (`bdqffdq:hasExpectedResponse`) - the description of the expected behavior of a Test implementation.
 - SourceAuthorities/Defaults (`bdqffdq:hasAuthoritiesDefaults`) - information about source authorities and parameters listed in the expected response, including default values for parameters.